What is KB4C?

 What goes on?

 THE DERBY: A 6-hour wind endurance race on the mighty Columbia River that challenges participants both physically and mentally.
 The Derby is designed to embody the battle that someone facing cancer endures every day.
-The Derby is open to kiteboarders, kitefoilers, and wingfoilers.

 THE SWIM: A new addition to KB4C in 2024, this one-mile open water swim in the Columbia River tests the endurance and grit of the most avid swimmers.